Policy 3122Excused & Unexcused Absences

 Excused and Unexcused Absences

-Students are expected to attend all assigned classes each day.
+Educators and administrators have a responsibility to monitor absences to determine if students and families need support.
+Students are expected to attend all assigned in-person classes each day or participate in all assigned remote instructional activities.
 Upon enrollment and at the beginning of each school year, the district shall inform students and their parents/guardians of this expectation, the benefits of regular school attendance, the consequences of truancy, the role and responsibility of the district in regard to truancy, and resources available to assist the student and their parents and guardians in correcting truancy.
 The district will also make this information available online and will take reasonable steps to ensure parents can request and receive such information in languages in which they are fluent.
 Parents will be required to date and acknowledge review of this information online or in writing.

 Regular school attendance is necessary for mastery of the educational program provided to students of the district.
-At times, students may be appropriately absent from class.
+At times, students may be absent from class or not able to participate remotely.
 School staff will keep a record of absence and tardiness, including a record of excuse statements submitted by a parent/guardian, or in certain cases, students, to document a student’s excused absences.
 The following principles shall govern the development and administration of attendance procedures within the district:

 The following are valid excuses for absences: